 Do not use excessive amounts of alcohol or pour alcohol directly on the sensors.
 Wipe with a humid cloth and permit to dry.

-Q. Can adults use pacifier thermometer?
+Q. Can adults use pacifier thermometers?

 Ans: A digital thermometer is best for taking temperatures by the armpit and mouth.
 Fever strips and pacifier thermometers don’t give an accurate temperature.
 Do not use a mercury thermometer.
-Mercury is toxic and the thermometer could break.
+Mercury is toxic, and the thermometer could break.

 Q. Do pacifier thermometers work?

 Ans: While some hungry babies will spit out their pacifier and vociferously demand a feeding, other underfed infants are more passive.
-They fool us by acting content to suck non-nutritive on a pacifier once they actually need to be obtaining milk.
+They fool us by acting content to suck non-nutritive on a pacifier once they need to be obtaining milk.

-Q. Can pacifier mess up teeth?
+Q. Can pacifiers mess up teeth?

 Ans: Pacifiers can affect the teeth in essentially the same way as does sucking on fingers and thumbs.
-However, pacifier use often is a neater habit to interrupt.
+However, pacifier use is often a neater habit to interrupt.
 If you offer an infant a pacifier, use a clean one.
 Never dip a pacifier in sugar, honey, or other sweeteners before giving it to an infant.

 Q. Do pacifiers cause gas?

-Q. Can I give my 3 day old a pacifier?
+Q. Can I give my 3-day-old a pacifier?

 Ans: Pacifiers are safe for your newborn.
-When you give them one depends on you and your baby.
+When you give them one, it depends on you and your baby.
 You might prefer to have them practically come out of the womb with a pacifier and do just fine.
 Or it may be better to wait a few weeks if they’re having trouble latching onto your breast.

-A Final Words
+A Final Word

 There’s even a memory feature that recalls past readings so you can monitor your child’s progress.
 If only the rest of the rearing were this easy!